Warning: Article contains links to pages that contain profanity and offensive content.

 The Twitter and Reddit feeds about this incident are an appalling cocktail of sexism and cyberbullying—one part hate, one part bullheadedness, and two parts misogyny—and the belittling ideas they propagate are not uncommon in gamer communities.
 Gamer culture is riddled with anti-female rhetoric, and those who speak out against the toxic language of hateful gamers often become targets of online harassment.
 All subcategories of nerd fandom struggle with inclusivity and bias, but gaming culture seems particularly weighed down by retrogressive participants—so much so that the community seems to be in a perpetual state of civil war.

-soretEach year, E3 offers a stage for some of this tension to unfold.
+Each year, E3 offers a stage for this tension to unfold.
 Gamers advocate loudly (and usually online) for their gaming preferences, and game developers tiptoe the perceived (though arguably nonexistent) line between profitability and social responsibility.
-At E3 2017, game creator Tim Soret sparked some heated discussion when he revisited and reversed some comments he had made previously about his upcoming game, The Last Night.
-According to an article from The Verge, Soret claimed in 2014 that The Last Night “takes place in a cyberpunk world where modern feminism won instead of egalitarianism,” and he wondered about the possibility of Vivian James, the 4chan-born anti-feminism icon, being an in-game character.
-On June 11th of this year, Soret revoked some of those comments with a trio of tweets, one of which said “In no way is The Last Night a game against feminism or any form of equality.
+At E3 2017, for example, game creator Tim Soret sparked some heated discussion when he revisited and reversed some comments he had made previously about his upcoming game, The Last Night.
+According to an article from The Verge, Soret claimed in 2014 that The Last Night “takes place in a cyberpunk world where modern feminism won instead of egalitarianism,” and he wondered publicly about the possibility of Vivian James, the 4chan-born anti-feminism icon, being an in-game character.
+On June 11th of 2017, Soret revoked some of those comments with a trio of tweets, one of which said “In no way is The Last Night a game against feminism or any form of equality.
 A lot of things changed for me these last years.”
 Some Twitter users, however, came to 2014-Soret’s defense, bemoaning the existence of so-called social justice warriors (SJWs) and advising Soret to return to his initial vision for the game.
 Soret’s true sociopolitical beliefs are unimportant—at least in terms of their lasting impact on gaming culture—but the varied responses of gamers to Soret’s comments, both 2014 and 2017, are worth discussing.
 For gaming culture to evolve, gamers must push game developers toward progress—or vice versa.
 Otherwise, gaming stagnates, and no one benefits.

-we are e3Some in the gaming industry resist this stagnation.
+Some in the gaming industry resist this stagnation.
 The Entertainment Software Association Foundation created an exhibit for E3 2017 that celebrated the many women who work in electronic entertainment industries.
 Still, though the ESA Foundation’s work should be celebrated, the harmonious #WeAreE3 tweets tend to fade out as the bigoted cacophony of anti-female social media posts swells.

 Dead link?
 Tell us on Facebook.